-7. The graduate has reliably demonstrated the ability to: apply project management principles and tools when working on projects within a computing environment.
+7. The graduate has reliably demonstrated the ability to: apply project management principles and tools when responding to requirements and monitoring projects within a computing environment.

 - a.
-Participate in the planning, identification, scheduling, and assigning of tasks and resources involved in a project. - b.
-Contribute to the monitoring of resources and expenditures to maintain cost effectiveness and timelines of a project, as required. - c.
-Assist in consolidating project updates at regular intervals. - d.
-Assist in estimating the time and cost required to complete project elements. - e.
+Participate in the planning, identification, scheduling, and assigning of tasks and resources involved in a project as required. - b.
+Monitor resources and expenditures to maintain cost effectiveness and timelines of a project. - c.
+Consolidate project updates at regular intervals. - d.
+Estimate accurately the time and cost required to complete project elements. - e.
 Complete project elements according to schedule. - f.
-Assist in the interpretation and use of relevant project planning documents and tools. - g.
-Assist in identifying problems that will affect the project timeline and recommend changes as soon as possible. - h.
+Interpret and use relevant project planning documents and tools. - g.
+Identify problems that will affect the project timeline, and recommend changes, as soon as possible. - h.
 Maintain current, clear, and accurate project-related documents which adhere to organizational and industry standards and procedures. - i.
-Apply project management software to various types of projects. - j.
-Respond to changing requirements throughout the life cycle of a project.
+Select and use project management software effectively for various types of projects. - j.
+Manage and control the changing requirements throughout the life cycle of a project.

-8. The graduate has reliably demonstrated the ability to: adhere to ethical, legal, and regulatory requirements and/or principles in the development and management of computing solutions and systems.
+8. The graduate has reliably demonstrated the ability to: adhere to ethical, social media, legal, regulatory and economic requirements and/or principles in the development and management of the computing solutions and systems.